 Financial intelligence Units (FIUs) play an important role in efforts to combat money laundering and terrorist financing, analysing suspicious transaction reports submitted by financial institutions in their country and reporting new trends and methods that criminals use to launder the proceeds of their crime and terrorists use to raise and move their funds.
 In the margins of this Plenary meeting, the first forum of Heads of FIUs took place, which explored both the challenges and the best practices in obtaining beneficial ownership information, and the role of FIUs in information sharing for counter-terrorist financing purposes.
 Participants at the meeting also discussed the role of FIUs in determining the effectiveness of a country’s use of financial intelligence during the FATF’s mutual evaluation process.

-The Plenary discussed the mutual evaluation reports of Switzerland and the United States which set out the level of effectiveness of their AML/CFT systems and their level of compliance with the FATF Recommendations.
+The Plenary discussed the mutual evaluation reports of Measures to combat money laundering and the financing of terrorism and proliferation in Switzerland and the United States' measures to combat money laundering and terrorist financing which set out the level of effectiveness of their AML/CFT systems and their level of compliance with the FATF Recommendations.
 The reports were prepared on the basis of the FATF Methodology for assessments, which requires countries to take into account the effectiveness with which AML/CFT measures are implemented, as well as technical compliance for each of the FATF Recommendations.
 The mutual evaluation of the United States was conducted jointly with the Asia/Pacific Group on Money Laundering, of which the country is also a member.

 The Plenary discussed the assessment team’s key findings, priority actions, and recommendations regarding each country’s AML/CFT regime.
 The FATF will finalise the mutual evaluation reports for publication after the quality and consistency review, in accordance with its procedures.